Cleaner energy is commonly talked about as a key part of the world’s future.

 - When you are in energy surplus, you have to pay neighbouring countries to take your excess energy

-- When you need more energy (when there’s less sun and wind), solar and wind require that natural gas plants, hydro-electric dams, batteries or some other form of reliable power [such as another state’s power grid] be ready at a moment’s notice to [provide] electricity
+- [Because of the variable nature of] solar and wind, [they] require that natural gas plants, hydro-electric dams, batteries or some other form of reliable power [such as another state’s power grid] be ready at a moment’s notice to [provide] electricity

 - Supplying energy is a service – you have to think about not only the energy source itself, but how it is prepared and delivered [what is required to deliver the electricity while also having an increased input from renewables – compared to if you took renewables and their variables and features out of the picture]